shannon-c/Black-Wings-Hackathon/README.md

 # Woobot
-This is a chatbot to promote women empowerment and support
+This is a chatbot to promote women empowerment and support.
+Add it on discord using Woobot#2915
 ## Women Empowerment
 Sends encouraging messages, quotes and GIFs.
 ## Women Support